ngaridennis33/AirBnB_python_v2/README.md

 Use alias inside your Nginx configuration
 Tip
 Your program should always exit successfully.
 Don’t forget to run your script on both of your web servers.
+1. Write a Fabric script that generates a .tgz archive from the contents of the web_static folder of your AirBnB Clone repo, using the function do_pack.

+Prototype: def do_pack():
+All files in the folder web_static must be added to the final archive All archives must be stored in the folder versions (your function should create this folder if it doesn’t exist) The name of the archive created must be web_static_<year><month><day><hour><minute><second>.tgz The function do_pack must return the archive path if the archive has been correctly generated.
+Otherwise, it should return None